RBTV1/SWE-GNN-paper-repository-/README.md

 * **models:**  Deep learning models developed for surrogating the hydraulic one: contains MLP, CNN, and GNNs, as well as a base class with common inputs and functions.

 * **results:** Contains trained models and respective configuration files, used for the paper's results.

-* **tests:** Contains testing functions to validate the correct execution of some functions (still has to be completed, but there are also many assertions within the code)

 * **training:** Contains loss functions, Trainer object, and testing functions.